Cosy Up: 10 Ethical Knitwear Brands To Invest In This Year

 Launched in 2015 and made exclusively in the UK, Genevieve Sweeney is writing a new chapter for the knitwear industry, marrying contemporary design with exceptional hand finishes.

-By harnessing the time-honoured techniques of artisan makers, the brand has reimagined the possibilities of knitwear by including bold and bright colour-blocked designs, pieces interwoven with complex jacquards and metallic detailing, and everything in-between.
+It includes bold and bright colour-blocked designs, pieces interwoven with complex jacquards and metallic detailing, and everything in-between.

 3. Flock By Nature